pallets/flask/esof/docs/esof.md

 -   master

 This organization allows:
-simultaneous working in different areas;
-support to applications that uses a old version of this framework.
+simultaneous working in different areas support to applications that uses a old version of this framework.

 This structure design is been kept organised by the founder of the project.